smarter-sh/smarter/docs/source/smarter-platform/configuration.rst

 See `Django Logging Documentation <https://docs.djangoproject.com/en/5.2/topics/logging/>`_ for more details on how logging is configured in Smarter.

 Smarter additionally provides more granular control over logging levels for specific application components via waffle switches.
-These are useful for real-time, in-flight debugging and troubleshooting without requiring application restarts or code changes.
+These are useful for real-time, in-flight debugging and trouble shooting without requiring application restarts or code changes.

 .. raw:: html